thesimplekid/nostrdizer-cli/README.md

     - [ ] New key with proof of work
 - [x] Maker republish offer if taker doesn't not respond
 - [ ] Taker should handle makers not responding
+    (These both work sorta, it gets stuck in the loop waiting for events since the ephemeral events are not there, async might help with this.)
     - [x] At input collection
     - [ ] At signing
+- [ ] use [nip-40](https://github.com/nostr-protocol/nips/blob/master/40.md) expiring events for offers
 - [ ] Events should be verified (add this fn to `nostr_rust`)
 - [ ] Taker griefing [#1](https://github.com/thesimplekid/nostrdizer-cli/issues/1)
-- [ ] When maker sends inputs should sign message to prove ownership
-- [ ] Select maker to broadcast transaction (maybe maker doesnt even need to be one of the ones in CJ)
 - [ ] Fidelity Bond (it'll be a bit)
 - [ ] Cleanup and add tests
 - [ ] Add print outs
 - [ ] Add Docs

 ### A Note on Forks
-My fork of [rust-bitcoin-rpc](https://github.com/rust-bitcoin/rust-bitcoincore-rpc) is required as the decode psbt function is not merged upstream.
+My fork of [rust-bitcoin-rpc](https://github.com/rust-bitcoin/rust-bitcoincore-rpc) is required as the decode transaction function is not merged upstream.
 I do intend to clean this up and create a PR to merge upstream as I would rather not depend on forks.

+### Bitcoin Core
+Bitcoin core is requited, v23 and v22 have been tested.
+Other versions may work but have not been tested.

 ## License
 Code is under the BSD 3-Clause License ([LICENSE](LICENSE) or [https://opensource.org/licenses/BSD-3-Clause](https://opensource.org/licenses/BSD-3-Clause))